unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/sample-instlation.md

 # Samples
 Sample scenes are installable from the package manager.
-Please, make shure that HDRP or URP is installed and set up before installing the samples for each.
+Please, make sure that HDRP or URP is installed and set up before installing the samples for each.

 <img width = "400" src="images/InstallingSamples.png">